 The programme also prepares you for PhD studies at partner universities or elsewhere in the world.

-The programme leads to a Master of Social Science (120 credits) with Economic History as the main field of study and, in addition, equivalent degrees from two of the partner universities.
+The programme leads to the degree of Master of Social Science (120 credits) with Economic History as the main field of study and, in addition, equivalent degrees from two of the partner universities.